I don’t know if there’s a pie on Earth that can’t be made better by using a Graham Cracker Pie Crust! It’s an easy recipe for delicious pies!

 You can blend all the ingredients in your food processor if you want to save dishes.
 Just make sure you mix the sugar and salt before adding the butter so there aren’t any sugar clumps.

 Luckily, because we’re talking about pie, there is no right or wrong answer to which crust is right!
 Butter the great thing about this crust is you don’t have to limit yourself to pies.
 Use it for cheesecakes, cookie bars, or all kinds of other dessert deliciousness!
 The sky’s the limit!!

 - Preheat oven to 350 degrees F.

-- Add in the sugar and salt, and mix with a spoon until well combined.
+- Add the sugar and salt, and mix with a spoon until well combined.

 - Pour in the melted butter.
 Stir until all the crumbs are evenly moistened.

 - Pour the crumbs into a 9-inch pie plate and spread into an even layer.
-(If you're plate is smaller, you'll have a thicker crust.)
-Using your hands, or a flat bottomed measuring cup, press down on the graham cracker crumbs.
+(If your plate is smaller, you'll have a thicker crust.)
+Using your hands, or a flat-bottomed measuring cup, press down on the graham cracker crumbs.
 Start in the center of the pie plate and work your way out and up the sides.
-You need stable bottom for the pie first.
+You need a stable bottom for the pie first.

 - Bake for 8 minutes.
-Remove from the oven and let cool of at least 10 minutes for pies that need to be baked.
+Remove from the oven and let cool off at least 10 minutes for pies that need to be baked.
 Cool completely before filling for cold pies.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.